-The Ethnographic Study Collection (ESC) Committee is set up to facilitate cooperation between the University’s Anthropology Department and the Ethnographic Collections at Moesgaard Museum.
+The Ethnographic Study Collection (ESC) Committee is set up to facilitate cooperation between the University’s Anthropology Department and the Ethnographic Department at Moesgaard Museum.
 Each year, the ESC distributes grants to a number of projects.
 Usually, support is targeted at MA students [kandidatstuderende] for the collection of or communication related to ethnographic material assembled during their fieldwork or for their MA thesis.
 Others with a disciplinary connection to the anthropological environment at Moesgaard can apply as well.

 What kind of activities can I apply for?

-You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving Moesgaard Museum.
+You can apply for support to cover expenses connected to communication and exhibition work, particularly those related to work at or preparation for a “product thesis” [produktspeciale] involving MoMu.
 You can also apply for support for travels or investigations of relevance to the museum, for example related to the acquisition of new objects or other types of material for its ethnographic collections, including its UNESCO collections.
 In that case, grants may be used to cover costs related to travel and accommodation during fieldwork.
 The fieldwork or project should be either ongoing or upcoming.
 We do not cover past projects.

 How large are the grants, and how do they work?

 The grants usually fall in portions of 5.000‐15.000 kroner.
 Advance payments are not possible; instead, recipients will have relevant and documented expenses related to travel, accommodation, and other costs reimbursed upon their return.
-Note that expenses related to the acquisition and transport of museum objects will usually be covered by Moesgaard Museum and thus cannot be covered by these grants.
+Note that expenses related to the acquisition and transport of museum objects will usually be covered by MoMu and thus cannot be covered by these grants.

 When must the funding be spent, and bills settled?